andrewtavis/poli-sci-kit/README.md

 **Jump to:** [Appointment](#appointment) • [Plotting](#plotting) • [Examples](#examples) • [To-Do](#to-do)

 **poli-sci-kit** is a Python package for political science appointment and election analysis.
 The goal is to provide a comprehensive tool for all methods needed to analyze and simulate election results.
+See the [documentation](https://poli-sci-kit.readthedocs.io/en/latest/) for a full outline of the package including algorithms and visualization techniques.

 # Installation via PyPi
 ```bash